امکانسنجی تحلیل نامه 53 نهجالبلاغه از منظر قواعد آیین دادرسی

 ∴ Methodology & Framework, if Applicable ∴

 This study employs a doctrinal research methodology, heavily grounded in documentary analysis of classical Islamic texts.
-Given the limited availability of prior studies examining procedural law in the context of Letter 53, the article primarily relies on a textual examination of this specific document.
+Given the limited availability of prior studies examining procedural law in the context of Letter 53, the paper primarily relies on a textual examination of this specific document.
 Doctrinal research, known for analyzing legal principles within texts and drawing from authoritative sources, is well-suited to this study’s objectives, allowing for an in-depth exploration of the judicial values imparted by Imam Ali in Letter 53.

 To ensure a rigorous analysis, the study focuses on specific sections of Letter 53 that address procedural rules and judicial ethics.
 By categorizing and thematically organizing these sections, it examines how the described guidelines align with procedural law standards, evaluating the relevance of Imam Ali’s instructions to modern legal interpretations.
 A thorough comparison is drawn between the procedural mandates outlined in Letter 53 and traditional procedural law theories to evaluate both congruences and potential gaps.